 What to do?

-Once all formalities have been completed, the civil registry office sends the fiancés the conclusion of the preparatory procedure together with the statutory deadlines for celebrating the marriage.
+If the documents presented are valid and the conditions for being married have been met, the Office contacts the fiancés to schedule an appointment to sign the declarations relating to the conditions of marriage.
+Once all formalities have been completed, the Civil Registry Office sends the fiancés the conclusion of the preparatory procedure together with the statutory deadlines for celebrating the marriage.